rtrppl/orgrr/readme.md

 ### On the use of databases

 A crucial difference between org-roam and orgrr is the use of databases.
-Orgrr only relies on rg to update it's data about the org-files and their meta-data.
+Orgrr only relies on rg to update it's data about org-files and their meta-data.
 I have about 3000 notes and the speed between org-roam and orgrr is comparable.

 ## Functions